ozaner/ozanerhansha.github.io-OLD/_posts/computer-science/00-0-0-boolean-linear-transformations.md

                 \end{pmatrix}
 $$

 *Notice my use of bra-ket notation above.
 This is the standard notation used in quantum mechanics, and thus quantum computing.
-As such, I used it here for consistency as well as to denote the difference between the state $\|0\rangle$ and the number $0$.*
+As such, I'll be using it here for consistency as well as to denote the difference between the state $\|0\rangle$ and the number $0$.*

 #### An Example
 As an example, let's use the `NOT` operator on the $\|1\rangle$ bit: